Lightstreamer/lightstreamer_flutter_client/README.md

 * The Plugin requires Lightstreamer Server 7.4.0 or later
 * On Android devices, Android 8 (API 26) or later is required.
 * On iOS devices, iOS 12.0 or later is required.
+* On macOS desktops, macOS 11 (Big Sur) or later is required.
+* On Windows desktops, Windows 10 or 11 is required.